WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenberg-dispatch-ript-sipdiffs.md

 hate.
 It has also proven incredibly robust, extended dramatically beyond its humble origines.
 RIPT abandons the offer/answer model entirely, favoring a model in which the server is always in control.
-Consequently, it is replaced by an "advertisement/proposal" model.
+Consequently, it is replaced by an "advertisement/directive" model.
 At its core, offer/answer allowed clients to indicate their capabilities and for media streams to be set up and configured.
 RIPT provides this functionality, though differently.

+Much of the complexity of RFC3264 derives from the fact that calls can fork, creating a situation in which one offer can generate multiple answers.
+This capability is removed from RIPT (which is strictly client to server for signaling and media), eliminating that complexity.
+RFC3264 also concerns itself with matching of streams between offer and answer, and then how those are mapped to RTP concepts like IP addresses and ports.
+All of that is replaced with explicit stream identifiers in RIPT.
+Combined with the fact that media follows signaling, this eliminates the challenges in stream identification while also eliminating the usage of IP addresses and ports for stream identification - the latter being one of the reasons why SIP is so troublesome in network environments.

+RFC3264 also allows for the client to request all kinds of changes - adding a stream, removing a stream, modifying a stream, and so on.
+In RIPT, these are possible.
+However, to perform them, the client signals the server with its desired operation - through mechanisms outside of the scope of standardization - and the server uses the set of capabilities it has to generate a new proposal that is sent to the client.
+As an example, 'turn on video' would be accomplished by the client signaling such a desire to the server via non-standard means, and then the server providing a new proposal to the client that tells it to start sending video.

 Consequently, this specification is categorized as "replaced".

 ### RFC3265 - SIP Events

 This specification provided a generic mechanism for clients to subscribe to events and receive notifications for them.
-This capability exists in RIPT using long-running GET to the /events endpoint on any resource, and uses the lifecycle of the transaction to manage the lifecycle of the subscription.
-Consequently, this specification is categorized as "replaced".
+This capability exists in RIPT using long-running GET to the /events endpoint on the call resource, and uses the lifecycle of the transaction to manage the lifecycle of the subscription.
+RIPT does not provide a generic framework for eventing, and rather allows that to be handled by proprietary means.

+Consequently, this
+specification is categorized as "replaced".